PhoenixDAO/phoenix-lottery/README.md

 # Phoenix Lottery
-This lottery contract uses Phoenix Snowflake Ids (EINs) for creating unique lotteries with rewards setup in PHNX tokens instead of ETH.
+This lottery contract uses Phoenix PhoenixIdentity Ids (EINs) for creating unique lotteries with rewards setup in PHNX tokens instead of ETH.
 It's made of an PhoenixEscrow contract that holds PHNX for each unique lottery, a Randomizer contract that generates random numbers with Oraclize for creating unique, secure randomised numbers for selecting winners and a PhoenixLottery contract that takes care of the main logic.
 Since we can't generate fully randomised numbers on the blockchain without risking security, we have to use an external oracle which in this case is Oraclize.
 It charges a small amount of ETH everytime it generates a random number for finishing lotteries and selecting winners.
 Note that the oracle is free for testnets since Ether holds no value there but you have to use real Ether when deploying the contracts on mainnet.

 ## Deployment
 1. First deploy an Identity Registry contract if you haven't already, a Phoenix Token contract and a Randomizer contract.